 Use our DMARC Record Generator to build a record customised for your needs.

 Always start with monitoring mode.
-Collect reports for 2–4 weeks, confirm everything’s working, then progress toward p=reject.
+Collect reports for 2–4 weeks, confirm everything’s working, then progress toward full protection (p=reject).

 Verify Your Setup